TheThingsIndustries/lorawan-stack-docs/doc/content/devices/adding-devices/_index.md

 The device is now activated, and will appear as connected in {{% tts %}} once it sends an uplink.

-## Manually Registering an End Device
+### Manually Registering an End Device

-If your device is not in the device repository, you may manually register it.
+If your device is not available in the device repository, you may manually register it.

 Make sure the **Manually** tab is selected.